Toyama City Tram Line

-Since 2010, the tram accepts the ecomyca and passca smart cards for fare payment.
-Fares can also be paid with Nationwide Mutual Usage Service IC cards or cash (for ¥20 more per ride).
+Since 2010, the tram has accepted ecomyca and passca smart cards for fare payment.
+Fares can also be paid with Nationwide Mutual Usage Service IC cards (such as ICOCA) or cash for ¥20 more per ride.

-Since March 21, 2020, with the completion of a north south tram link across Toyama Railway Station, Toyama City Tram services through operate with the Toyama Chihō Railway Toyamakō Line.
+Since March 21, 2020, with the completion of a north south tram link across Toyama railway station, Toyama City Tram services through operate with the Toyama Chihō Railway Toyamakō Line, also known as the "Portram".